microsoft/finops-toolkit/docs/_reporting/hubs/data-processing.md

 - Microsoft FocusCost: `1.0r2`, `1.0`, `1.0-preview(v1)`

 The following datasets were accounted for in the design, but have not been tested.
-To ingest these datasets, create a data pipeline (or external process) that pushes parquet files into the `ingests/Costs/yyyy/mm/{scope-path}` folder in storage.
+To ingest these datasets, create a data pipeline (or external process) that pushes parquet files into the `ingestion/Costs/yyyy/mm/{scope-path}` folder in storage.
+The `{scope-path}` can be any unique path, like `aws/123` or `gcp/projects/foo`.
+The only requirement is to ensure each scope is in a separate folder.
+After copying external content, also create a **manifest.json** file to trigger Data Explorer ingestion.

 - AWS FOCUS 1.0
 - GCP FOCUS 1.0